TimmDay/upitage/README.md

 ## Getting Started :grapes:
 You will need to obtain your own API keys and insert them into the code to be able to build your own version.

+After that, you must start the server AND the frontend yarn start (server) yarn run dev-server (frontend)
 ### Prerequisites for own build :chocolate_bar:
 You will need to get your own API key for google firebase authentication.